BlockchainCommons/musign-cli/doc/MANUAL.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     generate                  Generate a public key from a secret (private key/seed/secret key).
-In case of btc-legacy type p2pkh address is generated
-    help        Prints this message or the help of the given subcommand(s) sign        Sign a message.
+                              In case of btc-legacy type p2pkh address is generated help                      Prints this message or the help of the given subcommand(s) sign                      Sign a message.
 Signature is returned verify                    Verify a signature for a given message.
-True is returned for a valid signature otherwise false
+True is returned for a valid signature otherwise False
+    multisig-setup            Set up a multisig: quorum and all the participants (pubkeys) multisig-construct-msg    Add message to a multisig setup.
+Returns an unsigned multisignature object
+    multisig-sign             Sign a multisignature object passed over via stdin multisig-combine          Combine signatures of individually signed multisignature objects.
+                              Pass them over stdin
+    multisig-verify           Verify a multisignature object passed over by stdin

 ```